 Performing CV before experiments is always a good quality control step to see how the Q-Sensor works.
-Not only the oxidation and reduction peak potentials are important parameters in CV, but also the shape of CV gives us information about the quality of electrodes.
+Not only the oxidation and reduction peak potentials are important parameters in CV, but also the shape of CV gives information about the quality of electrodes.
+The CV background shape should not present peaks nor be too wide in the y axis.
 If the shape of CV is not acceptable, the following procedures can be done to solve this problem:

 - a.
-Polishing GC and Pt electrodes with alumina (0.5 $\mu$ m and 0.03 $\mu$ m). - b.
+Polishing GC and Pt electrodes with alumina powder (0.5 μ m and 0.03 μ m). - b.
 Cleaning the Q-Sensor, reference electrode and O2k-Chamber with distilled water, 70% ethanol and pure ethanol (see, 2.2.4). - c.
-Filling up the glass barrel of the reference electrode with new 3 M KCl solution.

-d.
-Checking the quality of vycor frit of the glass barrel.
+Filling up the glass barrel of the reference electrode with new 3 M KCl solution. - d.
+Checking the quality of Vycor frit of the glass barrel.

 Figure 4.
-Cyclic voltammogram in the presence of Coenzyme Q2 (Sigma Aldrich, C8081;2,3-Dimethoxy-5-methyl-6-geranyl-1,4-benzoquinone, Ubiquinone-2; MW 318.2 g/mol) measured with same Q-Sensor on different experimental day.
-Measurements were carried out in non-stirred MiR05-Kit, at 37 °C using NextGen-O2k.
-Initial potential: +30 mV, polarisation window: between -500 mV and +500 mV, scanning speed:100 mV/s, gain: 1; 30 $\mu$ M CoQ2 was used for each test.
+Cyclic voltammogram in the presence of Coenzyme Q2 (Sigma Aldrich, C8081;2,3-Dimethoxy-5-methyl-6-geranyl-1,4-benzoquinone, Ubiquinone-2; MW 318.2 g/mol) measured with same Q-Sensor on different experimental days.
+Both measurements were carried out in non-stirred MiR05-Kit, at 37 °C using NextGen-O2k.
+Initial potential: +30 mV, polarisation window: between -500 mV and +500 mV, scanning speed:100 mV/s, gain: 1; 30 μ M CoQ2 was used for each test.
 Figure A shows a typical cyclic voltammogram while figure B shows an unacceptable one.

 7.3.
-Drifting of Q-signal with and without CoQ2 and biological sample
+Drifting of Q signal with and without CoQ2 and biological sample

-If the CV trace or oxidation peak potential is not acceptable, it will lead to an unstable or noisy raw Q signal in the absence or presence of CoQ2, which leads to artefacts when calculating the Q redox ratio or in the worst-case scenario, the Q redox ratio cannot be calculated.
-If a drift occurs in the Q signal, usually, it is observed already in the shape of the CV trace or in the peak potentials.
+If the CV trace or oxidation peak potential is not acceptable, it will lead to an unstable or noisy raw Q signal in the absence or presence of CoQ2, which leads to artefacts when calculating the Q redox ratio or in the worstcase scenario, the Q redox ratio cannot be calculated.
+If a drift occurs in the Q signal, usually, changes are observed already in the shape of the CV trace or in the peak potentials.
 Therefore, the procedures mentioned in section 8.2 can solve the problem.